CorvetteCole/backboardtracking/README.md

 -ArduinoIDE: Pretty self explanatory.
 Just the official Arduino environment

--Github: Used to manage this repository
+-Git Bash: Used to manage this repository

 # BackboardTracking
 Allows the finding of generalized location of where a basketball hit on the backboard of a basketball goal.
 This code is being developed to allow blind people to play basketball.
-You can learn more about the rest of the project here: https://prodigiousmelon.github.io/index.html

 # Legacy
-Legacy ir tracking methods can be found in the 'legacy' branch now
+Legacy IR tracking methods can be found in the 'legacy' branch now

 # VoltageMeasuring
 Tool provided in folder to measure voltages from the analog pin a sensor is connected to.
 Tracking code is independant of this file.
 In other words, this isn't needed to run the main code.